priyanshux/FPL-Defence-Rotations/README.md

 ## Created for Fantasy Premier League 2020-21

-### Best options to rotate for GW1-10 and GW1-15:
+### All possible options to rotate for GW1-10 and GW1-15:

+1. Rotate 5 players, start 4 of them and keep 1 on the bench.

+2. Rotate 5 players, start 3 of them and keep 2 on the bench.

-1. Rotate 4 players, start 3 of them and keep 1 on the bench.
+3. Rotate 4 players, start 3 of them and keep 1 on the bench.

-2. Rotate 4 players, start 2 of them and keep 2 on the bench.
+4. Rotate 4 players, start 2 of them and keep 2 on the bench.

-3. Rotate 5 players, start 4 of them and keep 1 on the bench.
+5. Rotate 3 players, start 2 of them and keep 1 on the bench.

-4. Rotate 5 players, start 3 of them and keep 2 on the bench.
+6. Rotate 3 players, start 1 of them and keep 2 on the bench.

+7. Rotate 2 players, start 1 of them and keep 1 on the bench.

 #### Personal Fixture Difficulty Rating Used